-If walking to pick up a student at the end of the day, join the line designated for walkers on lower field.
+If walking to pick up a student at the end of the day, join the line designated for walkers on the sidewalk outside the front entrance.
 An employee will call for students to be dismissed.
 Do not enter the building during dismissal.
 In order to ensure safe dismissal of all students, the hallways and dismissal areas should not be disrupted.